gary-peterson/dsa-unit-tests-java-gen/README.md

 We will use "linked list" **for example purposes**.

+This applies to any archive with name **NOT** ending in "-For-IDE".

 ## Running From Script

-1. Download archive and extract all directories (e.g. "DSA-Linked-List.zip")
+1. Download archive and extract all directories
 2. See "MAC-UNIX" directory (if applicable)
 3. Copy your implementation package(s) to the "src" directory
     - for linked list, you would copy your "linkedlist" package (dir) into "src"